weiguanwang/Information_Leakage_in_Backtesting/README.md

 **Supplementary reading:**

 J. Ruf and W. Wang (2021), Hedging with linear regressions and neural networks, SSRN 3580132, 2021.
-Accepted by the *Journal of Business and Economic Statistics* subject to minor corrections.
+Forthcoming in the *Journal of Business and Economic Statistics*.
 Download at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3580132

 J. Ruf and W. Wang (2020a), Neural networks for option pricing and hedging: A literature review, *Journal of Computational Finance*, volume 24, number 1, pages 1-45.
 Download at  https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3486363